AI-Studio-Cerebrum/Spring-AI-Studio/README.md

 ### Challenges and Assumptions

-Some of the main challenges and assumptions when working with the dataset(s) include:
+Some of the main challenges and assumptions when working with the dataset(s) included:

 **1. High-Dimensional Data Challenges:**
 - Some connectome features created significant computational burden.